wp-plugins/adaptive-images/readme.txt

  1. See the &quot;How to test&quot; paragraph in the &quot;Description&quot; tab.
  2. Hit the &quot;Print debug info&quot; button in the plugin settings page and check the output.
  3. Hit the &quot;Print diagnostics&quot; button in the plugin settings page and check the output.
- 4. View an image straight from a browser and add a &quot;?debug=true&quot; at the end of the url like this &quot;http://www.website.com/wp-content/uploads/2015/01/image.jpg?debug=true&quot;.
-This should print useful debug information about the plugin functions in your installation.
-If you keep seeing your image then the plugin is not working and the cause is probably the failure to update the .htaccess file properly.

 = Incompatibilities =